The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 As engineering leaders, our job is to remove friction.
 Asking a developer to manually compile a log of their activities is friction.
 It is administrative overhead that distracts from shipping code.

-Ready to modernize your engineering workflow?
+Ready to modernise your engineering workflow?

 Join the ScreenJournal beta → today to turn your standup into a strategic sync, not a status report.